-It is recommended that students take one 3-hour clinical practicum course.
-Courses that qualify for this option consist of (a) applied work in areas such as child and family therapy, psychotherapy, health psychology, or neuropsychology and (b) regular supervision by a psychology faculty member.
+It is strongly recommended that students have at least one additional 3-hour clinical practicum experience.
+Courses that qualify for this option consist of (a) applied work in areas such as child and family therapy, psychotherapy, health psychology, or neuropsychology with (b) regular supervision by a psychology faculty member.
 The purpose is to provide students with applied, supervised experience in a specialized area.
 The faculty supervisor must be qualified in the particular area of assessment/intervention.
 Examples of practicum courses include:

-PSYC 841C Advanced Practicum in Psychological Assessment and InterventionPSYC 782Child and Family Therapy Practicum
+PSYC 841C Advanced Practicum in Psychological Assessment and Intervention

+PSYC 782 Child and Family Therapy Practicum